 - Abnormal speech

 - Awkward walking

 While there is no cure for cerebral palsy, there are various treatment options that can help alleviate some of the symptoms.
 Since cerebral palsy is non-reversible, all treatments are focused on improving quality of life.
 For instance, certain mechanical devices such as specialized wheelchairs and customized suits can be used to facilitate mobility in those who suffer from cerebral palsy.
 Treatment may also include occupational therapy, surgical procedures and drug therapy.

 If your child has cerebral palsy and you feel it may have resulted from medical malpractice, you need not suffer in vain.
 You and your family may be entitled to compensation for your losses and suffering, including medical expenses, loss of enjoyment of life, and more.

-Please contact us today for a FREE consultation with one of our experienced and compassionate medical malpractice attorneys who can help understand your legal options.
+Please contact the Brain Injury Law Center today for a free consultation with one of our experienced and compassionate medical malpractice attorneys who can help understand your legal options.